badriadhikari/Deep-Learning/PROJECT.md

 ## Phase III.
 Split and evaluate on test set
 1. Watch the lecture in [Module 4](https://github.com/badriadhikari/Deep-Learning/blob/main/LECTURES.md#4-introduction-to-keras-sections-32-and-33).
+2. Practice [this notebook](./notebooks/MNIST_using_ImageDataGenerator.ipynb).
+It demonstrates how to train a model by loading data from ImageDataGenerators.
-1. Split your data into training, development, and test set
+3. Split your data into training, development, and test set
-1. Train your model using the training set, 'Earlystop' using the validation set, and evaluate on the test set.
+4. Train your model using the training set, 'Earlystop' using the validation set, and evaluate on the test set.
 Hint: The trick is to create three sets of folders -- training, validation, and testing -- and then create three separate data generators.
-1. Study the performance when the number of filters and layers are increased/changed
+5. Study the performance when the number of filters and layers are increased/changed
-1. Plot your learning curves and include them in your report
+6. Plot your learning curves and include them in your report

 ## Phase IV.
 Effects of augmentation
 1. Watch the lectures in [Module 5](https://github.com/badriadhikari/Deep-Learning/blob/main/LECTURES.md#5-preparing-images-for-deep-learning-sections-362-524-and-525).